 New Las Vegas casino-resort pushes opening date to 2020

+Malaysia-based developer Genting Group on Wednesday said the proposed 3,000-room Resorts World Las Vegas will open in 2020 after overhauli... .
 In this Tuesday, May 16, 2017, photo, people walk by the Resorts World site in Las Vegas.
-Malaysia-based developer Genting Group on Wednesday said the proposed 3,000-room Resorts World Las Vegas will open in 2020 after overhauling its design to have a modern Asian flair and appeal to the younger generation of gamblers.

 Add your comments below